jason-upchurch/shined/src/content/projects/uas-nas/uas-nas.md

 ## Conference talks

 **Characterizing the Effects of a Vertical Time Threshold for a Class of Well-Clear Definitions:** 11th USA/Europe Air Traffic Management R&D Seminar, ATM 2015, Lisbon, Portugal, 2015.
-[Slides are publicly available.](http://atmseminar.org/seminarContent/seminar11/presentations/356-Upchurch_1229141128-PresentationPDF-6-29-15.pdf)
+[Slides are available](http://atmseminar.org/seminarContent/seminar11/presentations/356-Upchurch_1229141128-PresentationPDF-6-29-15.pdf).

 **A Family of Well-Clear Boundary Models for the Integration of Unmanned Aircraft Systems in the National Airspace System:** 14th AIAA Aviation Technology, Integration, and Operations (ATIO) Conference, Atlanta, Georgia, 2014.
-Slides are not presently available.
+[Slides are available](talkatio.pdf).

 ## Awards